- Ronald labonté

 Prior to his work in global health, Ron worked, consulted and published extensively on health promotion, empowerment and health, and community development for over twenty years, including 15 years employment with provincial and local Canadian governments.
 He continues to undertake some research and training work in local health empowerment initiatives.
 Much of his earlier writings in this field are still taught in many universities; and his practice models continue to be used by public health practitioners internationally.

-Ron has over 230 scientific publications and several hundred articles in popular media.
-His recent books include Travelling Well: Essays in Medical Tourism, Ottawa (co-edited with Ray Deonandan, Corinne Packer and Vivien Runnels) (http://tinyurl.com/o6flq8t), Globalization and Health: Pathways, Evidence and Policy (co-edited with Ted Schrecker, Corinne Packer and Vivien Runnels, Routledge.
+Ron has over 270 scientific publications and several hundred articles in popular media.
+His recent books include Population Health in Canada: Issues, Research & Action (co-edited with Ivy Bourgeault, Corinne Packer and Vivien Runnels, Canadian Scholars Press, 2018); Achieving Health for All: Case Studies in the Struggle for Comprehensive Primary Health Care (co-edited with David Sanders, Corinne Packer and Nikki Schaay, University of Toronto Press/IDRC, 2017); Travelling Well: Essays in Medical Tourism, Ottawa (co-edited with Ray Deonandan, Corinne Packer and Vivien Runnels) (http://tinyurl.com/o6flq8t), Globalization and Health: Pathways, Evidence and Policy (co-edited with Ted Schrecker, Corinne Packer and Vivien Runnels, Routledge.
 2009); Critical Public Health: A Reader (co-edited with Judith Greene, Routledge.
 2007); Health Promotion: From Community Empowerment to Global Justice (co-authored with Glenn Laverack, Palgrave Macmillan.
-2008); Health for Some: Death, Disease and Disparity in a Globalizing Era (co-authored with Ted Schrecker and Amit Sen Gupta, Centre for Social Justice, 2005); Fatal Indifference: The G8, Africa and Global Health (co-authored with Ted Schrecker, David Sanders and Wilma Meeus, University of Cape Town Press/IDRC Books, 2004) and Dying For Trade: How Globalization Can Be Bad for Our Health (Centre for Social Justice.
-2003).
+2008); Health for Some: Death, Disease and Disparity in a Globalizing Era (co-authored with Ted Schrecker and Amit Sen Gupta, Centre for Social Justice, 2005); and Fatal Indifference: The G8, Africa and Global Health (co-authored with Ted Schrecker, David Sanders and Wilma Meeus, University of Cape Town Press/IDRC Books, 2004).

 To view other selected presentations, publications and books please follow the links above.